 Agendas are posted in accordance with Government Code §54954.2(a) or §54956.
-Members of the public can view electronic agendas and staff reports by accessing the City website at menlopark.org/agenda and can receive email notification of agenda and staff report postings by subscribing to the "Notify Me" service at menlopark.org/notifyme.
+Members of the public can view electronic agendas and staff reports by accessing the city website at menlopark.gov/agendas and can receive email notification of agenda and staff report postings by subscribing at menlopark.gov/subscribe.
 Agendas and staff reports may also be obtained by contacting City Clerk at 650-330-6620.
-(Posted:10/16/2020)
+(Posted: 10/27/2022)